Holy Cross Hospital (Silver Spring)

-Holy Cross Hospital is a 501(c)(3) not-for-profit teaching hospital with revenue of $611 million located in Silver Spring, Maryland.

-The hospital, the second largest in Maryland, was founded in 1963 by the Sisters of the Holy Cross.
+Holy Cross Hospital is a Catholic teaching hospital in Silver Spring, Maryland.
+It is the second-largest hospital in Maryland and was founded in 1963 by the Sisters of the Holy Cross.
 The hospital is part of Holy Cross Health, which is a member of Trinity Health of Livonia, Michigan, one of the largest health care systems in the country.